-Problem was, 5-Points selected this pesky sixty minute bombast about base jumping they had to fit in somewhere.
+Problem was, 5Point selected this pesky sixty minute bombast about base jumping they had to fit in somewhere.
 More, a few other downers sprinkled into the mix made me want to head down the street to the nearby Black Nugget bar and do three shooters of Jack, which doesn’t cause health, thus canceling out the nutritional gains of comedy.
-But let’s start at the beginning.
+But let’s begin at the beginning.

 The evening began with an arty pile of pixels called “The Red Helmet,” in which a young boy around nine years old balks at the challenge of diving off a dock during a lake swim.
 He then finds a magic red helmet, which upon application to his cranium causes his mind to wander on a great epic of adventure sports.
 You get the impression that after his fantasy journey, the young man is liberated from his fears as he leaps of the dock and splashes in.

 Simple concept.
 Take up an adventure sport (or perhaps a dozen if so moved), confront your fears, conquer fear itself.
 But more, recapture your youthful joy.
 I don’t know if ice climbing ever helped me conquer my fear of the IRS, but it certainly helped.
 As for joy, yep (no lie, I used to smile while ice climbing).
 So “Red Helmet” worked for me.
 Innocent, basic, nicely done.
 Check it out below.

 Ok, now the endorphins are burning holes in my skull.
 Time to quench the fire.
 What better for that than to see yet another skiing gladiator, this time known as Trevor Hiatt, nearly lose his life for a few seconds of video on a nondescript cliff?
 You can watch this footy at Patogonia’s Tin Shed, it’s called “Snowmany Possibilities.”